 A. Group study rooms are intended for the use of JABSOM students, faculty and staff and may be reserved for PBL tutorials and other medical school-related meetings.
 Please read the library’s complete Group Study Room Policy for details.
 To reserve, please call the Information Services Desk at 808-692-0810 or email us using our Web form.

 A. Yes, if you are a JABSOM student or staff member and have a group of six (6) or more.
 To reserve, please call the Information Services Desk at 808-692-0810 or email us using our Web form.

 A. The University of Hawai‘i Bookstores closed the Medical Bookstore located on the grounds of the John A. Burns School of Medicine in the Spring of 2014.
 JABSOM students and faculty may purchase books, supplies, and emblematic apparel and gift items at the University of Hawai‘i flagship location on the Manoa campus at 2465 Campus Road.
 General hours of operation are Mondays to Fridays and half-day on Saturdays.
 Call 808-956-9645 for details or visit the Manoa Bookstore website.

 A. Hamilton Library’s Interlibrary Loan Service offers UH Mānoa affiliates free interlibrary loan service for books, book chapters and journal articles.
-After checking the Voyager catalog to verify that the item is not held by any UH system library, go to Hamilton Library’s home page, click on Loans from Other Libraries on the right hand-side navigation, then choose Interlibrary Loan Services and follow the instructions to complete and submit the form.
+After checking the OneSearch and the Voyager catalog to verify that the item is not held by any UH system library, go to Hamilton Library’s home page, click on ILL in the upper right-hand-side navigation, login with your UH ID and follow the instructions to complete and submit the form.

 The Health Sciences Library also offers a fee-based photocopy request service for photocopies of journal articles or book chapters whether or not they are owned by the Health Sciences Library.